dustedmtl/lastu/USAGE.md

 If the init file is not found, the database filename will default to `wm2database.db` and the application will try to locate it from the `data` subdirectory.

+### Init file configuration

+The most important configuration options:
+ - input
+   - datadir and database
+ - output
+   - outformat
+ - query
+   - fetchrows
+     - the maximum number of rows to fetch from the database
+   - showrows
+     - the maximum number of rows to show in the UI
+ - style
+   - fontsize

 ## User interface

 ### Window management